Review: Doppler Labs Here One smart earbuds

 Should you buy?

 The Here One headphones are a future-facing pair of wireless earbuds that pack an awful lot of tech into a small form factor.
-The headphones are decidedly a niche product and are probably best geared toward the early adopter crowd or someone who already has a clear use case in mind.
+At $299, these headphones are decidedly a niche product and are probably best geared toward the early adopter crowd or someone who already has a clear use case in mind.
 Battery life and comfort issues are disappointing but the utility of active listening and the great audio quality make these a pair of smart earbuds you should definitely take a closer look at.

 0